White Bear and Red Moon: Components

 The game components for the Dragon Pass version of this game include the box, a fold-out board map of the battle area, the rulebook, two sheets of die-cut cardboard counters, a player aid card, and a die.
 The game board is 22" × 31" and printed in color.
 The map is overlaid by a hex grid to regularize movement.
 At one end of the board is a turn track and several holding boxes for magical spirits and agents.

 The map includes a variety of different terrain types, including forest, marsh, hills, mountains, fortresses, stockades, ridges, cities, ruins, and lakes.
 Each type of terrain has different effects on movement and combat.
 There are also roads, rivers, and fords that can alter the movement.
 The map is also divided up into several territories, including a number of independent nations.

 This game features a great variety of unit types and nations, forming a colorful array of unit counters with a somewhat complex system of ratings and symbols.
 Some units represent troops, while others are individual heroes, spirits, or agents.

-Game play
+Gameplay

 An unlimited number of units can be grouped together in the same hex to form a stack.
 Depending on the components of the stack and how it is ordered, most stacks exert a zone of control into the surrounding hexes.
 Units must cease movement upon entering an enemy zone of control, and a unit can not move directly from one enemy zone of control to another.
 Stacks that are currently disembodied do not exert a zone of control.

 Each active player's turn consists of the following phases: